The simplest way to think about the difference between web design and web development is this:

 Web Design: Crafting the Visual Experience

 Web design is all about the visual and front-end experience of your website.
-It’s the art and science of creating an interface that not only looks stunning but also functions intuitively for your users.
+It’s the art and science of creating an interface that not only looks stunning but also functions intuitively for your customers.
 Good web design builds trust, keeps visitors engaged, and guides them toward taking action, whether that’s making a purchase, signing up for a newsletter, or contacting your team.

 1. Storytelling and Strategy